Optimize the PDF

 gs) and RGhost (gem: rghost) installed to use it.

 First, install the rghost gem.
 Refer to the table below for instructions on how to install RGhost.
 If you use Bundler to manage your gems in a Gemfile, add the entry listed in the Bundler column.
 Otherwise, run the command in the gem command column.

 Here’s an example usage that converts your document and optimizes it:

 $ asciidoctor-pdf -a optimize filename.adoc

-The command will generate an optimized PDF file that’s compliant with the PDF 1.4 specification.
+The command will generate an optimized PDF file that is compliant with the PDF 1.4 specification.

 If this command fails because the

-gs command cannot be found, you’ll need to specify the path using the
+gs command cannot be found, you’ll need to set it using the

 GS environment variable.

 On Windows, this step is almost always required since the Ghostscript installer does not install the